View Ann Reeves's Obituary on IndependentMail.com and share memories

 Born June 18, 1945, she was the daughter of the late Joseph C. Yarbrough, Sr. and Helen Oldham Yarbrough.
 Until retirement, Ann was a registered nurse.

-She is survived by her daughter, Wendy Ann Herring of Anderson; son, "Jimbo" Herring of Fountain Inn; brother, Dr. Joseph C. Yarbrough, Jr. (Harriett) of Isle of Palms; special sister-in-law, Jan Herring; and one niece and two nephews.
+She is survived by her daughter, Wendy Ann Herring of Anderson; son, "Jimbo" Herring of Fountain Inn; brother, Dr. Joseph C. Yarbrough, Jr. (Harriett) of Isle of Palms; special sister-in-law, Jan Herring of Bainbridge, GA; and one niece and two nephews.
 In addition to her parents, Ann is also predeceased by a son, John Herring and granddaughter, Brittany Ann Herring.

 Per Ann's request, no services will be held.